 Native Home of Kim Il-sung.
 This was his supposed birthplace and where he lived till 13 when his family went to China.
 It was also where he wrote the Constitution in 1945 when he was 33.

 I got off the bus with a pop, lit a cigarette in the parking lot and walked to the “native home”.
 All hell broke loose.
-They were taken from me.
+My cigarette and pop were taken.
 After the tour, Kim didn’t show up for 30 minutes.
-She arrived shaking as she had been severely chastised for my behaviour.
+She arrived shaking as she had been severely chastised for my disrespectful behaviour.

 The outbuildings and thatched home were heavily restored and isolated in a large park.
 The emphasis is on his humble origins.
 It is an open question whether he was born here at all.
 Our young guide asked me if I visited the native home of my leader very often.
 When I explained our political system, our large number of leaders and that I didn’t know where any of them were born, she seemed surprised.